alberlab/igm/README.md

 -   A non-successful run (for whatever reason) should produce the ```err_igm``` file with details about the reason why the run crashed.

-In order to get familiar with the configuration file and  the code execution, we provide a ```config_file.json``` demo configuration file for running a 2Mb resolution WTC11 population using Hi-C data only: that is found in the ```test``` folder.
+In order to get familiar with the configuration file and  the code execution, we provide a ```config_file.json``` demo configuration file for running a 2Mb resolution WTC11 population using Hi-C data only: that is found in the ```demo``` folder.

 A comprehensive configuration file ```igm-config_all.json``` for running a HFF population with all data types (Hi-C, lamina DamID, SPRITE and 3D HIPMap FISH) is also provided here as a reference/template.
 Clearly, each user must specify their own input files.